The Italian Language Certifications and why it’s a great idea to earn them

-The Italian Ministry of Education recognizes the CILS 2, as a valid Italian Language Certification to study at University in Italy, without the usual mandatory language assessment.
+The Italian Ministry of Education recognizes the CILS 2 (B2), as a valid Italian Language Certification to study at University in Italy, without the usual mandatory language assessment.
 The CILS 1(B1) is, instead, valid for citizenship purposes.

 Each part of the exam is evaluated independently: hence, to pass the test you need to succeed in each of the four sections.
 If you fail in one or more parts, you can retake the test on those specific sections.

-If you are uncertain about what Italian Language Certification to earn, I think you should consider what’s the best timing of the year and the best examination center for you, in terms of locations.
-Both the CELI and the CILS are official Certifications issued by Italian universities, which means they are valid and recognized worldwide.
+Suppose you are uncertain about what Italian Language Certification to earn.
+In that case, I think you should consider the best timing of the year and the best examination center for you, in terms of locations.
+Both the CELI and the CILS are official Italian certifications issued by Italian universities, which means they are valid and recognized worldwide.

-If you decided to embark on this journey, don’t forget to check out my articles about learning Italian effectively, if you want to get in wonderful shape for your Italian proficiency test.
+If you decided to embark on this journey, don’t forget to check out my articles about learning Italian effectively if you want to get in fantastic shape for your Italian proficiency test.

 - Using Youtube to improve your Italian listening skills